 Citizenship

 A120001 Care Package Display (SF182) - This exhibit is a display about the PROCESS of creating and giving a care package, not the actual care package.
 You may use a poster, Power Point or another multi-media program to tell about the PROCESS of developing and giving a care package to a service organization.
-PowerPoint should be saved to a USB/thumb drive.
-You need to answer the following questions in your exhibit.
+Multi-media presentations are to be uploaded to a video streaming application and 4-H member must provide a hard copy QR code for viewing.
+4-H members are encouraged to test their codes or link on several devices to check for appropriate permissions for public viewing.
+Answer the following questions in your exhibit.
 How did you select the organization?
 What items did you include in your care package?
 Why did you select those items?
 How did it feel to present your care pack to the organization?
 What did you learn from this experience?
 Other information that you feel is important about the care package or organization.
-Some examples of care packages are: Backpack for school supplies, litter pan for animal shelter items, suitcase for abuse shelter or homeless shelter, etc.
+Examples include: Backpack for school supplies, litter pan for animal shelter items, suitcase for abuse shelter or homeless shelter, etc.

-A120008 For 9th-12th Graders Only: Oral Citizenship Essay (SF182) - addressing the theme “Freedom’s Obligations” should be three – five minutes.
+A120008 For 9th-12th Graders Only: Oral Citizenship Essay (SF182) - Address the theme “Freedom’s Obligations” in three to five minutes.
 No background music, singing or other enhancement allowed.
-All essays should be saved as a .wav or .mp3 file; a USB/thumb drive will be accepted.
+Upload to a video streaming application and 4-H member must provide a hard copy QR code for viewing.
+4-H members are encouraged to test their codes or link on several devices to check for appropriate permissions for public viewing.
 Voice tone should be normal and conversational.
-A copy of the written essay should be attached.
+Attach a copy of the written essay.

 Seeing i2i

-A130006 “This is Who I Am” Poem (SF183) - written by the 4-H member that reflects who they are.
+A130006 “This is Who I Am” Poem (SF183) - Written by the 4-H member that reflects who they are.

-A130007 Poster (SF183) - that depicts what you have learned through the i2i Project.
+A130007 Poster (SF183) - Poster that depicts what you have learned through the Seeing i2i Project.

-A130009 Play Script (SF183) - written about a different culture.
+A130009 Play Script (SF183) - Written respectfully about a different culture.